RafaelCarreres/chrome-instant-screenshot/README.md

 # Instant Screenshot

 Instant Screenshot is a Chrome extension that allows you to quickly capture a screenshot of your active tab and save it directly to your Downloads folder.
 The extension is designed to be simple, fast, and easy to use without unnecessary prompts or popups.
+It's ideal for providing visual context to Large Language Models (LLMs), enabling enhanced understanding and more accurate responses.

 ## Features